davidedantonio/bee-grid-react/README.md

 #### You can find the docs at: <http://react.beegrid.io>

-Beegrid's React documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/).
+Beegrid's React documentation, included in this repo in the root directory, is built with [React DocGen](https://github.com/reactjs/react-docgen).
 The docs may also be run locally.

 ### Running documentation locally